Mathieu-Desrochers/Schemings/documentation/units/http-client.md

 http-client-request
 -------------------
-Record encapsulating an http client request.
-Has the following fields.
+A record with the following fields.

 - method
 - url